EducationalTestingService/rsmtool/doc/tutorial_rsmpredict.rst

 Tutorial
 """"""""

-For this tutorial, you first need to :ref:`install RSMTool <install>` and make sure you have activated the ``rsmtool`` conda environment before you start the tutorial.
+For this tutorial, you first need to :ref:`install RSMTool <install>` and make sure the conda environment in which you installed it is activated.

 Workflow
 ~~~~~~~~